-- 6.38 The Commissioner will use an investment benchmark to assess the investment performance of its investment portfolio against the 7 day LIBID.
-Money Market Fund (MMF) Reforms in Europe - 6.39 In June 2017 the Money Market Fund Regulation was published in the EU Official Journal, formally commencing the compliance process for new and existing funds.
-Whilst the regulation comes into force for new funds created from 21 July 2018, existing funds are required to be compliant by no later than 21 January 2019. - 6.40 The regulation provides for two types of MMFs, (i) Short-term and (ii) Standard.
-In addition there are three structural options: - Public Debt Constant Net Asset Value (CNAV) must invest 99.5% of their assets into government debt instruments, reverse repos collateralised with government debt, cash, and are permitted to maintain a constant dealing NAV. - Low Volatility Net Asset Value (LVNAV) permitted to maintain a constant NAV provided that certain criteria are met, including that the market NAV does not deviate from the dealing NAV by more than 20 basis points (bps). - Variable Net Asset Value (VNAV) Funds which price their assets using market pricing and therefore offer a fluctuating dealing NAV. - 6.41 The Regulation requires that MMF managers perform a rigorous internal credit quality assessment of money market instruments, as well as implementing a prudent stress testing regime.
-Moreover, such credit analysis is to be undertaken by individuals separate from the team responsible for the day-to-day management of the MMF portfolio. - 6.42 The advice from Link Asset Services is that "given our understanding of the market, via detailed discussions with existing fund managers, we do not believe that this change will materially alter current investment approaches." - 6.43 The Commissioner will therefore maintain the existing approach to utilise only those short term MMFs with the highest credit rating of AAA and with fund assets over £1bn, as set out above and in Appendices 5 and 6.
-The approach to the use of individual
+6.36 The Commissioner will use an investment benchmark to assess the investment performance of its investment portfolio against the 7 day LIBID.

+Money Market Fund (MMF) Reforms in Europe

+6.37 In June 2017 the Money Market Fund Regulation was published in the EU Official Journal, formally commencing the compliance process for new and existing funds.
+Whilst the regulation came into force for new funds created from 21 July 2018, existing funds were required to be compliant by no later than 21 January 2019.

+- 6.38 The regulation provides for two types of MMFs, (i) Short-term and (ii) Standard.
+In addition there are three structural options: - Public Debt Constant Net Asset Value (CNAV) must invest 99.5% of their assets into government debt instruments, reverse repos collateralised with government debt, cash, and are permitted to maintain a constant dealing NAV. - Low Volatility Net Asset Value (LVNAV) permitted to maintain a constant NAV provided that certain criteria are met, including that the market NAV does not deviate from the dealing NAV by more than 20 basis points (bps). - Variable Net Asset Value (VNAV) Funds which price their assets using market pricing and therefore offer a fluctuating dealing NAV. - 6.39 The Regulation requires that MMF managers perform a rigorous internal credit quality assessment of money market instruments, as well as implementing a prudent stress testing regime.
+Moreover, such credit analysis is to be undertaken by individuals separate from the team responsible for the day-to-day management of the MMF portfolio. - 6.40 The advice from Link Asset Services is that "given our understanding of the market, via detailed discussions with existing fund managers, we do not believe that this change will materially alter current investment approaches." - 6.41 The Commissioner will therefore maintain the existing approach to utilise only those short term MMFs with the highest credit rating of AAA and with fund assets over £1bn, as set out above and in Appendices 5 and 6.
+As expected the MMF's currently used by the commissioner have all moved to LVNAV and have maintained their AAA ratings.